 Mr. Cahill is partner at Sugar Felsenthal Grais & Helsinger LLP, in Chicago, Illinois.
 He guides secured lenders, creditors, debtors, creditors’ committees, potential purchasers and others through bankruptcy cases, out-of-court workouts,… Read More

-Christina is the owner of RC Immigration, a boutique law firm focusing exclusively on U.S. immigration issues.
-She works with corporate decision-makers and HR professionals across a range of industries… Read More
+Christina is the founder and owner of Coleman Immigration, a boutique law firm focusing exclusively on U.S. immigration issues.
+Coleman Immigration works with corporate decision-makers and HR professionals at all… Read More

 Fiona McEntee is the Founding & Managing Attorney of McEntee Law Group.
 Fiona first moved to Chicago from Dublin, Ireland, back in 2002, as an international exchange student at DePaul… Read More